originell/django-wagtail-turkish-i/README.md

 As expected, everything stays the same.

-Now to the last step in this very line is lowercasing the string:
+Now the last step in this very line is to lowercase the string:

 ```python
 In [26]: re.sub(r'[^\w\s-]', '', "Hello İstanbul").strip().lower()